georgia-tech-db/evadb/README.md

 - 🔮 Build simpler AI-powered applications using short SQL-like queries
 - ⚡️ 10-100x faster AI pipelines using AI-centric query optimization
-- 💰 Save money spent on GPU-driven inference
+- 💰 Save money spent on GPUs
 - 🚀 First-class support for your custom deep learning models through user-defined functions
 - 📦 Built-in caching to eliminate redundant model invocations across queries
-- ⌨️ First-class support for PyTorch and HuggingFace models
+- ⌨️ First-class support for PyTorch, Hugging Face, YOLO, and Open AI models
 - 🐍 Installable via pip and fully implemented in Python

-## Demo
+## Illustrative Applications

-Here are some illustrative EVA-backed applications (all of them are Jupyter notebooks that can be opened in Google Colab):
+Here are some illustrative EVA-powered applications (each Jupyter notebook can be opened on Google Colab):

  * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/08-chatgpt.html">Using ChatGPT to ask questions based on videos</a>
  * 🔮 <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/02-object-detection.html">Analysing traffic flow at an intersection</a>